buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/02-The-Building-Blocks-of-Interfaces.md

 1. **Track:** The track is a fixed width rule, with set boundaries (establishing the beginning (0%) and end (100%)) for the indicator to travel along.
 2. **Indicator:** The indicator animates along the length of the track.

+We can also design **indeterminate progress indicators** to express an unspecified amount of time a user might have to wait.
+These can be used when progress isn’t detectable, or if indicating how long an activity will take is unnecessary.

 **As I noted above, it’s important to handle your interface elements consistently.** If you’ve used a circular progress indicator for a refresh action on one screen, that same action shouldn’t use a linear indicator on another screen.